Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 5. Decreased Risk of Disease

-Diabetes isn’t the only disease that a cold room could help combat.
-The increased melatonin production could also have a positive influence on Alzheimer’s and other dementias.
-Since melatonin can improve sleep, this could lower one’s risk of dementia4.
-However, experts do not recommend melatonin for elderly people already living with dementia due to a higher risk of falls and other accidents.
+However, diabetes isn’t the only disease that a cold room could help combat.
+The increased melatonin production could also positively influence Alzheimer’s and other dementias.
+Since melatonin can improve sleep, this may lower your risk of dementia6

 6. Prevents Insomnia

-Remember that our bodies cool off at night in anticipation of sleep.
+Our bodies cool off at night in anticipation of sleep.
 However, if your body is hot due to stress, you’ll have to alter your environment to cool you down enough to signal that it’s time for bed.

 7. Enhances Mood